nosana-ci/docs.nosana.com/docs/tutorials/llm/deepseek.md

 ## Deployments

+### Nosana Wallet and Funds

 Nosana is powered by the [Solana](https://solana.com/) blockchain.
-All deployments on Nosana are paid by the [NOS Token](https://nosana.com/token/). **To be explicit; This means you will need to load your wallet with both NOS and SOL to pay for the deployments.** SOL is used to pay for the blockchain transactions, and NOS is used to pay for the deployments.
+All deployments on Nosana are paid by the [NOS Token](https://nosana.com/token/). **To be explicit; This means you will need to load your wallet with both [NOS](https://nosana.com/token/) and [Sol](https://solana.com/) to pay for the deployments.** SOL is used to pay for the blockchain transactions, and NOS is used to pay for the deployments.

+Ensure sufficient `NOS/SOL` tokens in your wallet, you will need a minimum of `0.05 SOL`, and a minimum amount of NOS to pay for the Nosana deployment.
+On the [NVIDIA-3090](https://dashboard.nosana.com/markets/CA5pMpqkYFKtme7K31pNB1s62X2SdhEv1nN9RdxKCpuQ) Market it costs `$0.192/hour`.
+Make sure you have that amount in NOS for the time that you want to reserve.

 Follow this link to learn where to purchase NOS Tokens: [NOS token page](https://nosana.com/token/).
 Of course [NOS](https://nosana.com/token/) can be purchased via swaps from any Solana wallet.